 The British Columbia Search and Rescue Association was registered in 2002 as a non-profit society and enhances the provision of volunteer search and rescue services in the province by facilitating access to funding, educating the general public on outdoor safety, and providing volunteers with a common link to information and resources.
 The Board of Directors approved their revised purposes and bylaws in January 2007.

 The BC Search and Rescue Association Directors are comprised of search and rescue volunteers from all over the province as well as agency representatives from:

 6. Fire Chiefs’ Association of BC

 Together, volunteers and agency representatives make up the Board of Directors for the BCSAR Association.

 British Columbia Search and Rescue Association

-BC is divided into regions that contain SAR groups.
+Vancouver Island, BC contains 13 SAR teams divided by 2 Regions.
 Each region is represented by a BCSARA regional director.

 Vancouver Island is comprised of:

 These groups are represented by Grant Cromer, Regional Director Vancouver Island North, BCSARA firstname.lastname@example.org 250-203-4507